Objectification

-In social philosophy, objectification is the act of treating a person, as an object or a thing.
-It is part of dehumanization, the act of disavowing the humanity of others.
+In social philosophy, objectification is the act of treating a person as an object or a thing.
 Sexual objectification, the act of treating a person as a mere object of sexual desire, is a subset of objectification, as is self-objectification, the objectification of one's self.
 In Marxism, the objectification of social relationships is discussed as "reification".

 Definitions

 According to Martha Nussbaum, a person is objectified if one or more of the following properties are applied to them: